raganwald/wood_and_stones/readme.md

 The sense of adventure in finding things out can be experienced in many different ways.
 Learning to play less poorly is one way.
 Another is to write a game playing algorithm, something that has fascinated me since I wrote a [Maharajah and the Sepoys](http://en.wikipedia.org/wiki/Maharajah_and_the_Sepoys) playing game in BASIC back at St. Andrews' College in 1977.
 A third is to write a server that adjudicates play between two humans.
 This is clearly less difficult but still provides opportunities for creativity and expression, which is why it is a [favourite interview question](http://weblog.raganwald.com/2006/06/my-favourite-interview-question.html "My favourite interview question").

 So, here is a web server that adjudicates a game of Go between two players.
 This is an ongoing work, with both feature design, UX design, and software design changing on an almost daily basis.
-That is a long-winded way of saying that IMHO the code isnearly complete crap.
+That is a long-winded way of saying that IMHO the code is nearly complete crap.
 It is as if you picked up an architect's sketch pad and looked at a page to find it covered with scribbles and cross-outs.

 The current approach is lifted directly from [Dave Peck's Go](http://go.davepeck.org/ "[Dave Peck's Go]").
 When you create a new game, you supply an email for each player and are mailed a "secret" URL.
 Using that URL allows you to play the game without signing in, typing a password, &c.
 If you play more than one game, you need more than one URL.